amontalenti/home/README.rst

 To get zsh up-and-running takes a few more steps than bash.
 We need to:

 1. Install pyenv
+2. Install cargo
+3. Install nix

+At this point, my bash shell should be fully functional.
+Then, to get zsh:

-2. Install zsh
+1. Install zsh
-3. Install oh-my-zsh
+2. Install oh-my-zsh
-4. Layer my oh-my-zsh customizations over the fresh install
+3. Layer my oh-my-zsh customizations over the fresh install
-5. Install the p10k theme
+4. Install the p10k theme
-6. Install an extra oh-my-zsh plugin
+5. Install an extra oh-my-zsh plugin

 We'll follow these steps in turn.